GitLab Duo (Classic) model selection

 This issue occurs when you belong to multiple GitLab Duo namespaces, but have not chosen one as your default namespace.

-To resolve this, assign a default GitLab Duo namespace.
+To resolve this, set a default GitLab Duo namespace.